 Requirements

 macOS 13.0 (Ventura) or later.
 Universal binary.
-You'll need an API key from OpenAI, Anthropic, or Google.
+You'll need an API key from Anthropic or Google.